wmariuss/awesome-devops/README.md

 - [K3S](https://k3s.io/) - The certified Kubernetes distribution built for IoT and Edge computing.
 - [Podman](https://github.com/containers/podman) - A tool for managing OCI containers and pods.
 - [Linx](https://linx.software) - General-purpose low-code platform for building and hosting backend solutions.
+- [Piku](https://github.com/piku/piku) - The tiniest PaaS you've ever seen.
+Piku allows you to do git push deployments to your own servers.

 ## Internal Developer Platforms